Abandoned & Little-Known Airfields:

 Various types of aircraft manufactured at the airport & in use there were on display for the opening.

-The first plane for a new air mail & passenger line of the Universal Aviation corporation,
+The first plane for a new air mail & passenger line of the Universal Aviation Corporation, arrived at Fairfax from St. Louis in 1929.

 The Mayor of Kansas City christened the ship with bottle of Missouri River water.